Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/exec.md

 ### Freshers' Representatives&ensp;<small class="text-muted">tbd</small>

-First year students (*freshers*) are often underrepresented or entirely absent from society execs; the Freshers' Representative is to serve as a liasion between freshers and the society.
+First year students (*freshers*) are often underrepresented or entirely absent from society execs; the Freshers' Representative is to serve as a liaison between freshers and the society.